-Sanctuary near Óbidos
+9. Seek sanctuary near Óbidos

 The massive Baroque church you can see from the town walls is actually a sanctuary, namely Senhor Jesus da Pedra.
 The name stems from the legendary stone cross bearing a sculpture of Jesus which is located near the altar.

 According to the most popular version of the story, during severe droughts in the 1730s the long-lost 15th century cross was rediscovered by a local farmworker.
 The cross “demanded” that he worship it and as soon as the labourer obliged, the long-awaited rains came.

 When I visited, the doors were closed so I was only able to admire the building from the outside.
 In theory, its open Tuesday to Sunday from 9:30 to 12:30 and 2:30 to either 5 or 7 pm, depending on the time of year.